 F. W. Woolworth’s Vision Of The Woolworth Building on Public Square Was Much Different

-Although F. W. Woolworth had architectural plans in development for a new Woolworth building in Watertown completed by Cass Gilbert, notable architect of the Woolworth Building in New York City and then largest building in the world, it was the death of W. H. Moore in 1916 that would lead to the negotiations for the project to move forward.
+Although F. W. Woolworth had architectural plans in development for a new Woolworth building in Watertown completed by Cass Gilbert, notable architect of the Woolworth Building in New York City and then the largest building in the world, it was the death of W. H. Moore in 1916 that would lead to the negotiations for the project to move forward.

-Had F. W. Woolworth’s original plans been successful, the profits may have been either astronomical, or a complete disaster if it were never fully utilized.
+Had F. W. Woolworth’s original plans been successful, the profits may have been either astronomical or a complete disaster if it were never fully utilized.
 On November 21, 1916, those initial ambitious plans would be revealed in the Watertown Daily Times—

 It became known today that the new Woolworth building to be constructed in this city will be 14 stories high, and of steel construction.
 Plans have already been drawn and the building will be erected in record time after ground is broken.
 A 14-story building will be the highest building in New York State north of the main line in the New York Central.